Cagla-Caglar/extreme_sweet_app/docs/dft_database.md

 # DFT Database

 This section provides access to quantum chemical calculation results for sweetener compounds included in the Extreme Sweet Database.
-A total of 276 molecules were optimized at the DFT level using the B3LYP functional and 6-311++G(d,p) basis set.
+A total of 276 molecules were optimized at the DFT level with the B3LYP functional using the 6-311++G(d,p) and 3-21G basis sets.
 For each molecule, optimized 3D geometries, infrared (IR) spectra, Raman spectra, and Raman activity analyses are provided.

 ## Available Data: